KevMathews/medieval-mayhem/README.md

 #### User stories

-As a user I expect to see a game that would be easy to traverse the layout based on games that previous have looked similar to me.
+As a user I expect to see a game that would be easy to traverse the layout based on games that previously have looked similar to me.
-I should already have a basic knowledge/expectation of how to play.
+I dont want to encounter any 'Norman Doors'!
+Instead I want the user to be able to see the game and quickly intuitively know how to play.
-Regardless of that there should be a rules button clearly in view that will explain how the game is played.
-I also expect some sort of visual feedback on my actions in the game based on what should happen in similar games(IE push attack button see character attack and then see the results of it).
+Regardless of that, there should be a rules button clearly in view that will explain how the game is played.
+I also expect some sort of visual feedback on my actions in the game based on what should happen in similar games(IE I push an attack button and I expect to see character attack and then see the results/feedback of it).

 #### Development Plan